 Conditions Affecting Local Government Partnerships

 With the U.S. economy earnestly recovering from the Great Recession, local agencies have begun to rebound from the staff layoffs that began in late 2008 and persisted until about mid-2013.
 The upshot of the improved economic outlook is that local agencies may be in a better position to elevate energy efficiency efforts as a priority and to put resources toward the State’s climate goals.
 Still, some local governments in California continue to struggle financially and their ability to deliver beyond core public health and safety services remains constrained.
-One example, the SCE-SoCalGas Lancaster LGP, dating to 2012, will be folding as of January 2016 due to acute budget issues at the city that have led to intensive staff layoffs.
+One example, the SCE-SoCalGas Lancaster LGP, dating to 2012, will be folding as of January 2016 due to acute budget issues at the city that have led to deep staff layoffs.

 Challenges in obtaining quality and affordable program evaluations within the IOU LGP sector include the absence of Statewide program uniformity that results in four IOU models with different emphases and resource-to-non-resource treatment, subpar data collection and reporting, and a vast and diverse sector with approximately 55 LGPs spanning all 58 California counties (and many more cities) except for those few counties outside an IOU territory.
 Thus, a starting point for effective evaluation of this sector would be to recognize and comprehend each IOU’s approach to exercising its discretion in how to administer its LGP programs.